abbreviatedman/react-monorepo/05-fullstack-react/5b-react-full-stack-database/directions.md

 export default App;
 ```

-Now let's display this component through the `App.js` component
+Now let's display this component through the `App.jsx` component

-65. At the top of `App.js`, import the component we just created:
+65. At the top of `App.jsx`, import the component we just created:

 ```jsx
 import AllCharacters from "./AllCharacters";
 ```

-66. In `App.js` under the `<h1>` tag, display the `AllCharacters` component:
+66. In `App.jsx` under the `<h1>` tag, display the `AllCharacters` component:

 ```jsx
 return (